typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 :::tip Our SAML-integration is platform-agnostic

-We've tested our SAML integration with popular SSO vendors like Okta, Azure Active Directory, Microsoft Entra ID, Google SSO and Rippling SSO, but you can integrate **any SSO vendor** that offers SAML-based SSO with Typesense Cloud.
+We've tested our SAML integration with popular SSO vendors like Okta, Azure Active Directory, Microsoft Entra ID, JumpCloud, Google SSO and Rippling SSO, but you can integrate **any SSO vendor** that offers SAML-based SSO with Typesense Cloud.

 :::